conan-io/docs/reference/tools/layout.rst

-The current layout implementation is very simple, basically sets a different build folder for different build_types and set the generators output folder inside the build folder.
+The current layout implementation is very simple, basically sets a different build folder for different build_types and sets the generators output folder inside the build folder.
 This way we avoid to clutter our project while working locally.